- Campus Life

 We have graduated many Canadian students in the past.
 Our students have had no problems getting recognized by the various provincial organizations in Canada.

-Note: these 467kB PDF files require the latest version of Acrobat Reader, which is available as a free download.
+Note: these 764kB PDF files require the latest version of Acrobat Reader, which is available as a free download.

 The major in Speech-Language Pathology requires a minimum of 53 credits of coursework.
 Elective coursework in the summer is strongly encouraged to better prepare students for internships and professional employment.
 (See attached list of courses offered/required by the department.)

-If you would like more information about communication disorders and sciences at SUNY Plattsburgh please contact:
+If you would like more information about the graduate program in communication disorders and sciences at SUNY Plattsburgh please contact: